Delonte West: Boston Celtics (2004–2007)

 West chose to leave St. Joseph's after his junior campaign where he was selected by the Boston Celtics as the 24th pick in the 2004 NBA draft.
 In his first season, he struggled with injuries, playing a total of just 39 games, mostly coming off the bench.
 He averaged 4.5 points, 1.7 rebounds and 1.6 assists per game.
 After making the transition to point guard in his rookie season, West was named the starting point guard at the beginning of the 2005–06 season by head coach Doc Rivers.

 In 2005–06, West averaged 11.8 PPG, 4.1 RPG and 4.6 APG.
 On February 12, 2006, he was named to represent the Celtics on the sophomore team for the Rookie Challenge at NBA All-Star Weekend.
 Coincidentally, he replaced his college teammate Jameer Nelson, who withdrew because of injuries.

-West was moved to the shooting guard spot in the 2006–07 season, but showed signs of difficulty early in the season.
-He was later moved back to the point guard position.
-West had some clutch shots, including a game-winning buzzer-beater against the Charlotte Bobcats on November 8, 2006, and a game-tying three pointer with 4 seconds remaining in regulation to bring the game into overtime against the New Jersey Nets on March 3, 2007.
-The Celtics would eventually win the game against the Nets.
-The next day against the Minnesota Timberwolves, West scored a career-high 31 points and made a career-high 12 free throw shots, in a double overtime Celtics victory.
-West scored all 31 of his points in that game during the second half and the two overtimes.
-At the end of the 2006–07 season, he was sharing starting minutes with Rajon Rondo.

-Seattle Supersonics (2007–2008)
+Seattle SuperSonics (2007–2008)

-After three seasons in Boston, on June 27, 2007, he was traded along with Wally Szczerbiak and the 5th overall pick in the 2007 NBA draft (Jeff Green (basketball)) to Seattle SuperSonics in exchange for Ray Allen and Glen Davis.
+After three seasons in Boston, on June 27, 2007, he was traded along with Wally Szczerbiak and the 5th overall pick in the 2007 NBA draft (Jeff Green) to the Seattle SuperSonics in exchange for Ray Allen and Glen Davis.